arjun-krishna1/sanfranschizo.com/README.md

 # sanfranschizo.com
 You are the mayor of San Franschizo.
-Best of luck sucka

-Here's a plan to develop "Mayor of San Franschizo" using the guide from Peter Lunch's blog on how to plan and build a programming project:
+Best of luck sucka Here's a detailed plan for "Mayor of San Franschizo" based on the Peter Lunch's blog on planning and building a programming project:

 Step 1: Define the Project
 Project Definition:

-    What is the Project?
-"Mayor of San Franschizo" is a satirical city management game where players govern a whimsical version of San Francisco, leveraging LLM technology for dynamic gameplay.
+    Concept: An LLM-powered city management game where you play as the mayor of a satirical San Francisco, navigating through AI-generated events with decisions affecting your popularity.
-    MVP (Minimal Viable Product):
+    MVP Features:
-        Basic city management with a few core issues (Tech Bro Invasion, Homelessness Crisis).
+        Basic city management interface.
-        Simple LLM integration for policy outcomes and basic character interactions.
-        A single district with limited buildings and upgrades.
+        LLM-generated events with multiple choice responses.
+        A "Popularity" system that reacts to player decisions.
+        Simple event difficulty scaling.
+        Basic recall mechanism if popularity drops.
+        Local leaderboard for tracking player progress.
     Nice to Haves:
+        Advanced LLM interactions for more nuanced event outcomes.
-        Multiple districts with unique challenges.
+        Multiple city districts with unique challenges.
-        Extensive LLM-generated events, stories, and social media interactions.
-        Multiplayer or community events where players can impact each other's cities.
-    When will the Project be Complete?
-Target completion for MVP in 3 months, with ongoing updates for additional features.
+        Complex recall campaign with phases and LLM-driven public opinion.
+        Online integration for a global leaderboard.
+    Completion Criteria: MVP complete when basic gameplay is functional, including LLM integration, popularity tracking, and recall.
+Full release when all "Nice to Haves" are implemented.

 Step 2: Set Up Your Workflow
 Tools Needed:

-    Development Environment: Use Visual Studio Code for its versatility with JavaScript/Node.js or Python, depending on the game engine.
+    Development Environment: Visual Studio Code or similar for coding; Unity or Godot for game development.
-    Version Control: GitHub for tracking changes and collaboration.
+    Version Control: GitHub for managing code changes.
-    Project Management: Trello or Jira for managing tasks, with a Kanban board setup.
+    Project Management: Trello or Jira for task tracking.

 Workflow Setup:

-    Create a Trello board with columns: To Do, Doing, Done.
+    Initiate a Trello board with columns like "To Do", "In Progress", "Testing", "Done".
-    Cards for each feature or task, like "Implement LLM Policy Generation", "Design Character Interaction System".
+    Create cards for each feature (e.g., "LLM Event Generator", "Popularity Score System").

 Step 3: Break Down the Project
 Components to Build:

-    Game Engine: Decide between Unity, Godot, or a custom HTML5/JavaScript setup.
+    Game Engine & UI:
+        Design a simple, engaging UI for managing the city, viewing popularity, and making decisions.
     LLM Integration:
-        API Connection: Use an API like xAI's for LLM capabilities.
-        Policy Generator: Write a module where LLM suggests outcomes based on player input.
-        Character Dialogue: Develop an interface where characters respond dynamically.
+        Event Generator: Use LLM to create unique events.
+API integration with an LLM service.
+        Decision Options: LLM provides at least three options for each event, with outcomes reflecting current city state.
+    Popularity Mechanics:
+        Score System: Popularity score updates based on event outcomes, with LLM determining the impact.
+        Visual Representation: A meter or percentage display for the player's popularity.
+    Event Difficulty Scaling:
+        Algorithm: Over time, increase event complexity or reduce the attractiveness of response options.
+    Recall Campaign:
+        Trigger: Popularity below 30% for three in-game days initiates a recall campaign.
+        Process: LLM narrates the campaign's progress, public sentiment, and final vote.
+    Leaderboard:
+        Backend: Store player stats (time, popularity, events managed).
+        Frontend: Display leaderboard within the game or via a web interface.

 Tasks:

-    Backend:
+    Backend Development:
-        Set up server to handle LLM requests.
-        Create a database schema for game state, player choices, and dynamic content.
+        Set up server for LLM requests, database for game state and leaderboard.
-    Frontend:
-        Design UI for city management, policy creation, and social media simulation.
-        Implement visual feedback for LLM-generated events (like memes or news articles).

-Checklist for Each Task:

-    Policy Generator:
-        Connect to LLM service.
-        Define input structure for policy ideas.
-        Implement response parsing and display.
+        Implement scoring and recall logic.
+    Frontend Development:
+        Design and code the game interface.
+        Integrate LLM responses into the UI for event handling.
+    LLM Integration:
+        Write functions to query LLM for event generation and outcome prediction.

 Step 4: Build and Iterate
 Action Plan:

     Week 1-4:
-        Research and setup LLM integration, choose game engine, basic UI/UX design.
+        Set up game engine, basic UI, and LLM integration for event generation.
+        Implement initial popularity tracking.
     Week 5-8:
-        Implement core gameplay mechanics (city management, basic policy effects).
-        Start with one district's challenges.
+        Develop the event response system, including option generation by LLM.
+        Begin event difficulty scaling and basic recall mechanics.
     Week 9-12:
-        Integrate LLM for dynamic events and character interactions.
-        Test the MVP, gather feedback.
+        Refine the popularity system, making it more responsive to player decisions.
+        Implement and test the recall campaign.
+        Set up local leaderboard.

 Iteration:

-    Regular playtesting sessions, possibly with a small community to get insights on LLM effectiveness and game balance.
-    Use feedback to refine mechanics and expand LLM usage for more depth.
+    Playtesting: Regular sessions to adjust event balance, popularity impact, and recall frequency.
+    Feedback: Collect and integrate player feedback to tweak game mechanics.

 Step 5: Release and Update
 Release Strategy:

-    MVP Release: Launch on itch.io or a similar platform for indie games, gather feedback.
+    MVP Release: Launch with basic features on platforms like itch.io or Steam.
-    Marketing: Use social media, perhaps with a teaser campaign showing LLM-generated content.
+    Marketing: Focus on the novelty of LLM-driven gameplay, share gameplay clips, and promote the leaderboard.

 Post-Release:

-    Updates: Based on player feedback, add new districts, LLM-driven events, and community features.
-    Community Engagement: Host events where players suggest new content, which can be integrated through LLM.
+    Updates:
+        Enhance LLM interaction for richer events and outcomes.
+        Add more districts and types of events.
+        Implement online leaderboard for broader competition.
+    Community Engagement:
+        Use social media to share top leaderboard scores or notable in-game events.
+        Encourage community feedback for new LLM-generated content or gameplay mechanics.

-By following this structured approach, you'll ensure that "Mayor of San Franschizo" not only gets built but does so in a way that leverages the unique capabilities of LLMs, aiming for virality and addictiveness through innovative gameplay and social interaction.
-Remember, the key to success is in the iteration and responsiveness to player feedback.
+By following this plan, "Mayor of San Franschizo" will not only leverage the latest in LLM technology for a unique gaming experience but also incorporate addictive game mechanics like popularity-based progression and competitive elements through the leaderboard, aiming for both virality and player retention.